Reconsider Me (Warren Zevon song): Stevie Nicks version

 In 1984, Zevon presented "Reconsider Me" to Jimmy Iovine.
 Iovine gave the song to Stevie Nicks and it was recorded for her 1984 album Mirror, Mirror.
 The album was pulled from release, and the song was left unreleased until 1998 when Nicks released her box set, Enchanted Nicks said in the Enchanted box set, "Jimmy Iovine brought me this song, I think Jimmy and I were fighting, and for some reason... wasn't in a very "reconsider me" state of mind.
 I don't think Jimmy ever forgave me for not trusting his judgment."
 Nicks was given a co-writing credit despite having made only insubstantial lyric changes – a word here and there – and merely moving verses and choruses around.
-Perhaps the co-credit was due to the anticipation of an actual commercial release for the scrapped 1984 album.